 • derbsaly — [durb suh lee] adv.
 About or referring to a horse race, or a sporting contest in general.
 “Derbsaly speaking, Kentucky is my favorite.”

-If your life was lacking Glee tonight due to baseball playoffs, maybe this will get you grinning again.
+you going again.
 Sesame Street has given us some great goofs on popular songs and TV series, from a Billy Idol lookalike Muppet singing “Rebel L” to the detectives of ABCD Blue.
 Now give it up for...
-G.
+G. [3:48]

 I got a grin out of Rachel’s lines in the crowd noise that opens the skit, the bearded piano player who pops up out of nowhere, and more, but the grandest giggle goes to the amazing likeness of “Mr. Goo”.

 Grover and I share a birthday, according to the 1972 Sesame Street calendar — Oct.
 14th.

 A prototype of Grover called Gleep appeared as early as 1967 on an episode of The Ed Sullivan Show.
 I get that info from the Muppet Wiki link at the beginning of this post, which is not to be confused with The Monster at the End of This Book (on which more quite soon).
 Nearly all proper nouns seen in blue hypertext during Muppet Mondays, if not otherwise specified, head over to that expansive and entertainingly informative resource.

 The last time Saturday Night Live ran a Fox & Friends sketch, I transcribed the litany of “corrections” that scrolled across the screen and ended up with what was for about a day a very, very popular post.
 We’ve become used to being able to find almost anything we want on the Internet, quickly, so to do my part I’ve just repeated April’s effort.